slowli/yab/crates/yab/README.md

 - `--print`: prints results of the latest run instead of running benchmarks.
 - `--jobs N` / `-j N`: specifies the number of benchmarks to run in parallel.
 By default, it's equal to the number of logical CPUs in the system.
+- `--verbose`, `--quiet`: increases or decreases verbosity of benchmarking output.

 ### Examples